 It was actually my dad who suggested that I should try making Angels on Horseback.
 He had heard about the dish from a friend, who claimed that oysters wrapped in bacon were one of the best things you could serve.
 Normally my dad isn’t the person I go to for cooking advice, but the idea sounded intriguing, and since I had brought home two big buckets of fresh oysters from the Wadden Sea, I didn’t really have an excuse not to give it a try.

-Angels on Horseback is a classic British recipe that dates back to the nineteenth century, when it was served as a small snack with drinks.
 Oysters and bacon might sound like a strange combination, but the salty, crispy bacon together with the warm, tender oyster is a surprisingly delicious bite.
 Hard to describe, but trust me, it tastes wonderful.

 Notes

-You’d want the bacon crisp and cooked, so try to find thinly sliced bacon and only wrap the bacon once around each oyster.
+You’d want the bacon crisp and cooked, so try to find thinly sliced bacon and only wrap the bacon once or twice around each oyster.
 Depending on their size, you will need between half and a whole slice of bacon per oyster.

 I serve the bacon-wrapped oysters in the cleaned oyster shells.
 It looks really nice on the plate.